rnd195/marp-community-themes/README.md

-# WORK IN PROGRESS
+# Marp Community Themes

 This project aims to create a community-maintained theme gallery for [Marp](https://marp.app/).
 The website is built using [Hugo](https://gohugo.io/) and it is based on the [Showcase](https://github.com/apvarun/showcase-hugo-theme) theme made by [apvarun](https://github.com/apvarun/).

-# 2. Installation / Usage
+# Installation / Usage

 This section shows how to install or use Marp themes.

 After clicking the "Download" button on any theme's page, your browser likely loads the `.css` file instead of downloading it.
 You can either locally save the `.css` file using `Ctrl + S` or you may copy the URL for further use (see below).

-## 2.1 Marp for VS Code Extension
+## Marp for VS Code Extension

 1. Open Settings in VSCode (`Ctrl + ,`)
 2. Search for `markdown.marp.themes`